 One challenge that many users will face is that most operating systems today (all Windows versions XP or newer) block the ability to create TCP packets with the options needed for traceroute.
 See a Microsoft white paper for some more details on this.

 The best way to get around this problem is to use a custom network driver.
-PingPlotter supports the use of WinPcap (and spinoff/clone variants) for this.
+PingPlotter supports the use of Npcap (and is compatible with now-depreciated WinPcap) for this.

 How to install the driver